ergoplatform/ergodocs/docs/contribute.md

 1. Creating marketing materials or activities.
 Post these to Telegram, Discord, or Reddit, and you can be tipped (real erg - or erdoge if you're lucky) for your efforts.
 2. Join the [@ErgoSocials](https://t.me/ErgoSocials) or the [#marketing](https://discord.gg/TBFXMzha7X) channel on Discord and collaborate.
-3. Read (or add to) the community built [Guerrilla Marketing handbook](https://ergonaut.space/en/guerrilla-marketing)
+3. Read the community built [Guerrilla Marketing handbook](https://ergonaut.space/en/guerrilla-marketing) or add to anywhere else on ergonaut.space
 4. Collaborate on the - [Shared Figma Graphic Space](https://www.figma.com/file/pd92vgB3xNFThaacIKodYs/Guide-ID?node-id=1%3A756)